 I met my husband in high school, a year after he had moved to north Georgia from Newark, NJ.
 We went to my senior prom together, and then we broke up when I went away to college outside of Atlanta.

 Although I had an academic scholarship for 2/3 of tuition, my stepfather had to take a second job doing electrical wiring because they had bad credit and didn’t quality for PLUS loans.

 I was put on academic probation the first semester, and I found out I was knocked up on the day after New Year’s that winter break.

 My college roommate for that one semester was a black woman named Tiffany, and when she would straighten her hair with a curling iron it gave off a strong smell.
-One of my friends at the time remarked, “They’ll do anything to look like us.”
+One of my white friends at the time remarked, “They’ll do anything to look like us.”
 That friend was blonde, and she had just gotten a perm.

-Tiffany liked white guys, and this one is particular that she liked thought it was funny to ask her if she liked watermelon and other such nonsense.
+Tiffany liked white guys, and this one guy in particular that she liked thought it was funny to ask her if she liked watermelon and other such nonsense.
 She played along and still appeared to like him, but they never got together.

 I used food stamps, welfare, Pell Grants, and loans to pay for tuition and living expenses while in college at the local university after my daughter was born.
 I never considered not going to college, but I can’t say why.
 My closest friends in high school all went to college, but lots of people didn’t.